Military actions involving the families

 YOU ARE HERE: Boer or Brit ► Military actions involving the families

 The war impacted all aspects of life, but there were two military campaigns that had a direct impact on the families.
-These were the Brandwater Basis campaign of June and July of 1900 that led to the occupation of Harrismith, and a sweep by Rundle through much the same area in April, May and June of 1901.
-I need to describe these actions in a bit more detail than would generally be justified for a family history story because some of the dates and places are important to individual stories.
-I need to describe the movements of British and Boer forces and it is much simpler to label the forces with their commander’s name, so there is also a bit of he went here and he went there.
+These were the Brandwater Basin campaign of June and July of 1900 that led to the occupation of Harrismith, and a sweep by Rundle through much the same area in April, May and June of 1901.
+These actions need to be described in a bit more detail than would generally be justified for a family history story because some of the dates and places are important to individual stories.
+In describing the movements of British and Boer forces, it is much simpler to label the forces with their commander’s name, so there is also a bit of he went here and he went there.

 Brandwater Basin campaign

 General Roberts’s thrust up the centre of the country saw him occupy Pretoria on 5 June 1900, but this did not represent a capitulation of the country.
 His earlier capture of Bloemfontein in March 1900, and the annexation of the Free State in May also did not result in a subjugation of the country.
 On the contrary, attacks on British troops and infrastructure continued unabated.
 In the eastern Free State, General Christiaan de Wet and President Steyn, in particular, were causing a lot of problems and by June 1900 Steyn had moved down to Bethlehem.

 Pom Poms became a feature of the war.
 They were 37mm Maxim machine guns.
 They were easy to move as support to mounted troops and could provide a steady fire with shrapnel shells against concealed marksmen.
 Their name came from their slow rate of fire; about 60 rounds per minute.
 Facebook